Towards a History of Everything (part II)

 Going Radical

-With his collections gone up in flames, tracing linguistic connections became Rudbeck’s key method of reasoning.6
+With his collections gone up in flames, tracing linguistic connections became Rudbeck’s key method of reasoning.7

 A guiding principle was borrowed from the three root letters that form a semantic nucleus in Semitic languages.
 In Hebrew or Arabic, the same sequence of radical letters – for example k-t-b – appears in verbs related to writing, or in nouns such as “writing”, “book”, “letter”.

-In these languages, Rudbeck argued, the radicals and their pronunciation had changed over time and due to external factors.7 Yet beneath, there still was an underlying harmony – a harmony, as he dreamed, that was not limited to the languages of the East.
+In these languages, Rudbeck argued, the radicals and their pronunciation had changed over time and due to external factors.8 Yet beneath, there still was an underlying kinship – a harmony, as he dreamed, that was not limited to the languages of the East.

 As Rudbeck the Younger ventured, comparative studies opened up a way back to a ground that once was common to all languages – before the traumatic event unfolded that the Bible describes as the Confusion of Tongues at Babel (Gen 11:1–9).